Audi A7 hybrid MPG, CO2 & charging

 Audi claims that the maximum electric driving range of its plug-in A7 is up to 42 miles.
 Around 30 miles is very much achievable in the real world assuming a mixture of normal driving conditions, including some motorway time.
 Regularly making full use of the battery is a must if there’s to be any hope of approaching the A7 TFSI e’s official fuel-economy figures of 202-235mpg.
 Furthermore, CO2 emissions of 33g/km (at most) ensure low company-car tax – and exemption from the London Congestion Charge until October 2021.

 - 1VerdictThe Audi A7 TFSI e is good-looking, technologically advanced and efficient plug-in hybrid executive car, but it fails to impress enough to warrant its high price tag

-- 2MPG, CO2 & charging - currently readingOfficial figures promise low emissions and high fuel economy – but the A7 TFSI e’s battery must be used regularly to get close to claimed numbers
+- 2MPG, CO2 & charging - currently readingOfficial figures promise low emissions and excellent fuel economy – but the A7 TFSI e's battery must be used regularly to get close to claimed numbers

 - 3Running costs & insuranceLow running costs are a feature of the Audi A7 TFSI e, even if high insurance groups ruin the party somewhat